 Want to get engaged, but don’t know where to start?
 Here are a few handy tips and tools for guys.
-I compiled this Engagement Ring 101 that I often emailed to prospective customers to help them make informed choices.
-I've broken the process down so that you don't have to get too overwhelmed with all the nitty gritty details.
-May these tips help her say YES to you!
+We've broken the process down so that you don't have to get too overwhelmed with all the nitty gritty details.
+May these tips help her say YES!

 1. Keep it true to who you are

-Even though the most engagement rings consist of gold and diamonds, it should be true to who you are.
+Even though the most engagement rings consist of gold and diamonds (which the man have saved up for so rigorously), it should be true to who you are.
 Some have gotten engaged with wooden rings or tattoos undermining the idea of having to spend hundreds of thousands on a big diamond.
 Whether traditional or non-traditional, expensive or affordable, may this ring-getting-process be special and significant to both of you.
 Here's how to get started:

 2. Get her ring size

 Very important!
 If you are lucky she has a ring that fits on the ring finger: steal, measure and return it.
 If not, unless you get engaged with a ring from a lucky packet or tie a knot on a finger with a piece of string, don't guess her ring size.
 You might think her finger is as big as your pinky, but don't take that risk.
 One can stretch/shrink a ring after it has been made, but it is not recommended.
 To find her ring size is often the most difficult part for guys if you want to keep the engagement a surprise.
-The easiest way is to take her to any jewellery store and ask to measure her finger that it fits perfectly.
+The easiest way is to take her to any jewellery store and ask to measure her finger that it fits perfectly or we can send you a complimentary ring sizer to measure at home.
 If you don't want to take her to a jeweller, ask a good friend to take her.
 Ring sizes are normally measured according to an alphabetical letter (British system) e.g. K, L or M or the US system is according to numbers e.g. 5 or 6.5.

 3. Stay within your budget

 How much is enough?
 Good question.
-Often guys ask: so what does an engagement ring cost?
-Quite frankly, I cannot answer them as it varies so much.
+Guys often ask: so what does an engagement ring cost?
+Quite frankly, we cannot answer them as it varies so much.
 You need to be more specific if you want to get a good estimate, but my advise is to stay within your means.
 Its not worth it to take out a loan and take years to pay it back.
 Choose what you can afford.
-If she wants a very expensive ring and you just cannot foresee how you will ever live up to her standards, here's advise:
+If she wants a very expensive ring and you just cannot foresee how you will ever live up to her standards, here is some advise:

 4. Take her Ring Shopping